 While the Rhine is over 800 miles long, the 36-mile stretch from Mainz to Koblenz is by far the most interesting.
 This is the Romantic Rhine, a powerful stretch of the river slashing a deep and scenic gorge.
 And the best way to see it is to cruise it.
 While some travelers do the whole Mainz–Koblenz trip, today I'm just focusing on the most scenic hour — cruising downstream from Bacharach to St. Goar.

 From early April through October boats run daily in both directions from Mainz to Koblenz.
 Most travelers sail on the bigger Köln–Düsseldorfer (K-D) Line; the Bingen–Rüdesheimer Line is cheaper but makes fewer trips per day.
 Both cruises offer the same evocative scenery.
 There's a little narration, and studious passengers use handy Rhine map-guides to identify the sights we pass.

 All along the Rhine, it seems each castle and every rock comes with a story.
-Many of the castles were “robber-baron” fortresses built by petty princes and two-bit rulers back when there were 350 independent little states in what is today’s Germany.
+Many of the castles were "robber-baron" fortresses built by petty princes and two-bit rulers back when there were 350 independent little states in what is today's Germany.
 The castle owners raised heavy chains across the river when boats came — and lowered them only when the merchants had paid their duty.
-We sail close by one of the many scenic fortresses — Pfalz Castle — which was built on an island in the middle of the river.
+We sail close by one of the many scenic fortresses — Pfalz Castle — that were built on an island in the middle of the river.